markniu/PandaPi/README.md

 2. Octoprint + marlin.

+    the marlin code is very stable and are familiar with us, if we have a good idea or control algorithm, we can change it easily.

 3. Easy to edit/compile/run (use web browser to edit instead of Arduino IDE/platformio)

 * ##  FAQ：